There's massive competition in the eCommerce space.

 This approach will help them resolve customer issues faster, eliminating time lost in the 'trial-and-error' approach.

-Moreover, to ensure excellent customer service across all channels, it is crucial for eCommerce brands to invest in hiring competent customer service staff who possess strong communication skills, empathy, and problem-solving abilities.
+Moreover, to ensure excellent customer service across all channels, eCommerce brands must invest in hiring competent customer service staff with strong communication skills, empathy, and problem-solving abilities.

 3. Offer omnichannel support